shikhar0507/backend-cloud-functions/docs/support-requests/README.md

 # Handling Support Requests

 There are no special endpoints for support requests.
-Instead, `support` is a special permission given to a user of the platform.
+Instead, `support` is a custom claim given to a user on the platform.

 ## Support Privilidges

-A person with `support` has the following privilidges:
+A person with the `support` custom claim has the following privilidges:

 * Can create activities without them being asignees of the activity themselves.

 * Can edit the activity without being an assignee.

+* Don't need the subscription of the office + template for which they want to create/update an activity.

 ## Sending A Support Request